Bachelor Degree of Science in Nursing (RN to BSN)

 Following the curricular sequence

 The option of the Bachelor of Science in Nursing (RN to BSN) trains the student in the development of the knowledge and skills of the profession related to human care and teaching with a holistic approach.
 The student must have a current and permanent license to take this degree.
 You can complete it in 1 year following the academic sequence.
 His classes are completely online except for 55 hours of community work done in his country of residence.
+The program is available in English and Spanish.

 Accreditation Commission for Education in Nursing